Rocky779/OncoKnowledgeAI/README.md

 *🌿 Cancer can be a tough journey, but one's courage and determination will always shine brighter than any challenge faced.
 There are people who care, and there is always hope for brighter days ahead.*

 ---

-## 🚀 **Final Thoughts**

-OncoKnowledge AI is more than just a chatbot — it’s a reliable and compassionate cancer information assistant.
-By using the power of **LLM + RAG** and incorporating emotional intelligence, it aims to make cancer-related knowledge accessible and supportive for all.

-*Stay strong.
-Stay informed.
-Stay hopeful.* 💙
 ```